sanchezzuluaga/IFC-based-tool-to-support-circular-construction-decision-makers/README.md

 The tool is divided into two interfaces.
 The first interface includes the quantity take-off.
 After uploading the IFC file the tool extracts the bill of quantities.
 The second interface encompasses the calculation of the environmental and cost impacts.

-The program was developed for a Master’s Thesis at ETH Zurich under the supervision of Dr. Meliha Honic and Brandon Byers.
+The program was developed for a Master’s Thesis at ETH Zurich under the supervision of Dr. Meliha Honic and Brandon Byers (Chair of Circular Engineering for Architecture).

 ## Installation